jamisonrobey/itch-mold-replay/README.md

   "release-no-sleep"            - Release (No Sleep) "release-no-network-no-sleep" - Release (No Network, No Sleep)
 ```
-### Replay file
-- You can obtain TotalView-ITCH data from [emi.nasdaq.com/ITCH/](https://emi.nasdaq.com/ITCH/)
-  - You will need to decompress the file if downloaded from here

 ## Usage
 ### Replay file
 - You can obtain TotalView-ITCH data from [emi.nasdaq.com/ITCH/](https://emi.nasdaq.com/ITCH/)